null

 For folks with curbside pickup, “away” might be the curb or the trash truck.
 In the US, over half of our trash goes to landfill.

 Landfills are often mistaken for giant compost piles, but they are actually tombs, designed to store waste, not to compost it.
 Because they are anaerobic (oxygen-free), even an apple core or a newspaper can stay mummified for decades.
-Plastics, metals and other materials will be there indefinitely.
+When organic materials do break down in the anearobic landfill environment, they release methane, which is a potent greenhouse gas that contributes to climate change.
+Plastics, metals and other materials stay in the landfill indefinitely.
 Instead of returning to the earth or being recycled, landfill waste slowly turns into leachate, a toxic ‘garbage juice’ that pollutes the soil and water.
 “Away” becomes the earth, water and air, which cycle back to us and other living beings.

 Landfill in Hawaii near ocean